 The DM/NFR Region includes Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, Larimer, Park, and Weld counties.
 It includes the largest population area of the state, with 3.2 million people living in the seven-county Denver-metro area and nearly 700,000 living in the northern Colorado area of Larimer and Weld counties.
 According to the U.S. Census Bureau, the population in this area increased by 17.8% between 2010 and 2020.
-15 This area includes Rocky Mountain National Park and several wilderness areas.
+12 This area includes Rocky Mountain National Park and several wilderness areas.

 In the past, the Denver-metropolitan area violated health-based air quality standards for ozone, carbon monoxide and fine particles.
-In response, the RAQC, the Division and the Commission developed, adopted and implemented air quality improvement plans to reduce each of the pollutants.
+In response, the Regional Air Quality Council (RAQC), the Division, and the Commission developed, adopted, and implemented air quality improvement plans to reduce each of the pollutants.
 Fort Collins, Longmont and Greeley were nonattainment areas for carbon monoxide in the 1980s and early 1990s, but have met the federal standards since 1995.
 Air quality improvement plans have been implemented for each of these communities.
-The region presently complies with all NAAQS, except for ozone.
+The region presently complies with all NAAQS, except for the 2008 and 2015 standards for ozone.
 Information on ozone trends and SIP planning is included in the major pollutants and major initiatives sections of this report.

 In order to improve air quality and reduce harmful emissions from mobile sources in the DM/NFR area, the Division and the Colorado Department of Revenue jointly administered the Automobile Inspection and Readjustment (AIR) Program.
 Mobile source emissions constitute one of the larger categories of controllable emissions that contribute to summertime ozone concentrations and are the largest source of carbon monoxide emissions in the metropolitan area.
 The AIR Program detects and requires repair of excessively emitting gasoline-powered vehicles, and is facilitated by an Inspection and Maintenance network that consists of 18 Air Care Colorado inspection stations and roadside remote sensing devices throughout the DM/NFR.
-In 2020, the AIR Program inspected 966,436 vehicles, reducing 16.35 tons per day of ozone precursor emissions.
+In 2021, the AIR Program inspected 1,041,242 vehicles, reducing 8.6 tons per day of ozone precursor emissions.